VISION

 - Execution of clear intent

-Chalie must escalate when:
+Chalie escalates when:

 - Values or identity are involved